-This is more accurately demonstrated when considering niche or complicated topics, services or services.
+This is more accurately demonstrated when considering niche or complicated topics.
 Think about it, would 300 words be sufficient when writing about an internal combustion engine, stem cell research, or how to make ourselves happy?

 In that context, 300 words sounds ludicrous.

 Digital copy has evolved to become lengthier.
-For anyone thinking that blogs of 1000 words are too long, consider this: if the content adds value, consumers will want to finish reading.
+For anyone thinking that blogs of 1000 words are too long, consider this: if the content adds value, you'll want to finish reading.

-If that’s not enough to convince you, remember, that browsers have grown tired of reading stale content.
-Blogs and articles of the same length, same structure, same points – with only minor deviations, often a few adjectives changed here and there are an instant turn-off.
+If that’s not enough to convince you, remember, browsers have grown tired of reading old content.
+Blogs and articles of the same length, same structure, same points – with only minor deviations, often a few adjectives changed here and there is an instant turn-off.
 Been there, done that, bought the t-shirt.
 The content has grown stale.
 Google loves UNIQUE content.
 That’s the bottom line.

 The Marriage of Copy and Social Media

 Why?
 The sheer volume of people connecting over social media.
 Recent statistics have suggested that Facebook adds 500,000 new users every single day.
-That’s 6 profiles every second, each with access to Facebook’s Instant Articles.
+That’s six profiles every second, each with access to Facebook’s instant articles.